samcoppard/JobsWithPorpoise/README.md

 - __scraping.py__
     * 9000+ lines of code to scrape 1500+ jobs from the careers pages of 250+ green organisations

+- __job_data_cleaning.py__
+    * Removes any jobs with missing data
+    * Formats the remaining job titles and locations to match a consistent style
+    * Preps jobs for categorisation

 - __categorisation.py__
-    * Formats the job titles so everything's nice and uniform
     * Filters out non-UK jobs
     * Maps the remaining jobs to the correct area of the UK
     * Maps each role to the job categories it fits under e.g. Marketing or Software
     * Maps each role to its seniority level
-    * Creates a separate dataframe to store all the job categories each organisation is currently hiring for

 - __old_jobs.py__
     * Checks all the current live jobs to see if they've been scraped this time around